-Remittal to the CHS continues to be underused in every area of Scotland (Henderson & CYCJ, 2017), with recent figures showing that on average only 5% of children whose cases could be remitted to the CHS are in fact remitted (Dyer, 2022b).
+Remittal to the CHS continues to be underused in every area of Scotland (Henderson & CYCJ, 2017), with recent figures showing that on average only 5% of children whose cases could be remitted to the CHS receive such a disposal (Dyer, 2022b).
 Henderson and CYCJ (2017) illustrated that, of the children from their study, all had backgrounds characterised by trauma and neglect, with 98% being involved in the hearings system prior to the request for advice or remittal from court.

-All children aged 12-17.5 years old can be remitted from Court to the CHS unless the sentence is fixed by law, under s.49 (5) Criminal Procedure (Scotland) Act 1995.
-For all children subject to CSO/ ICSO then the High Court may, and the sheriff court shall, obtain advice from the CHS as to how the case should be disposed.
-Either the court can then deal with the case itself or remit back to the CHS, at which point the court's involvement ceases, unless the child appeals the decision to remit to the CHS.
+The rules regarding remittal will change when Part 2 of the Children (Care and Justice) (Scotland) Act are commenced.
+This guidance will be updated to reflect those changes in due course.
+Currently all children aged 12-17.5 years old can be remitted from Court to the CHS unless the sentence is fixed by law, under s.49 (5) Criminal Procedure (Scotland) Act 1995.
+For all children subject to CSO/ ICSO then the High Court may, and the sheriff court shall, obtain advice from the CHS as to how the case should be disposed of.
+The court can then deal with the case itself or remit back to the CHS, at which point the court's involvement ceases, unless the child appeals the decision to remit to the CHS.

 National Guidance (Scottish Government, 2010, p.
-50) states that the individuals completing Justice Social Work Reports (JSWR): "Must always comment on the option of remittal back to the Children's Hearing (where the subject of the report meets the criteria of being under 17 years and six months)... it is critical to demonstrate remittal is being considered with a view to work being undertaken which will address both the needs and risks already identified as well as being tailored to the young person's stage of development".
-It is important for JSWR authors to bear in mind that remittal to a Children's Hearing may be a suitable disposal even in cases where the offence is serious, and a custodial sentence would be a consideration were the Court disposing of the case (Scottish Government, 2010).
-When making an assessment within JSWR these areas should all be emphasised.
-If the case is remitted to the CHS, the panel will decide whether to make a CSO, or if there is a CSO in place, whether to continue or vary that Order, which could include a period in secure care (subject to the appropriate legislation and criteria as outlined earlier in this chapter).
+50) states that the individuals completing Justice Social Work Reports (JSWR): "must always comment on the option of remittal back to the Children's Hearing (where the subject of the report meets the criteria of being under 17 years and six months)... it is critical to demonstrate remittal is being considered with a view to work being undertaken which will address both the needs and risks already identified as well as being tailored to the young person's stage of development".
+It is important for JSWR authors to bear in mind that remittal to a children's hearing may be a suitable disposal even in cases where the offence is of a more serious nature, including where a custodial sentence is under consideration (Scottish Government, 2010).
+These considerations should all be emphasised within JSWRs.
+If the case is remitted to the CHS, the panel will decide whether to make a CSO or, if there is a CSO in place, whether to continue or vary that Order.
+This could lead to a period in secure care subject to the secure care criteria being met, as outlined earlier in this chapter.

-5.6 Movement Restriction Conditions (MRC)
+5.6 Movement Restriction Condition (MRC)

-Children's Hearings (Scotland) Act 2011 s.83 (4) and (6) stipulate that a MRC can only be made if the child meets one or more of the criteria for secure care and a children's hearing, or a sheriff determines that an MRC is necessary and should be included in the order (CSO/ICSO).
+Children's Hearings (Scotland) Act 2011 S.83 (4) and (6) stipulate that a MRC can only be made if the child meets one or more of the criteria for secure care and a children's hearing, or a sheriff determines that an MRC is necessary and should be included in the order (CSO/ICSO).
+The Children (Care and Justice) Scotland Act once Part 1 Is commenced will decouple and amendment the MRC and secure care criteria.
 MRCs are a restriction of liberty and appear to have been utilised sparingly across Scotland since their introduction in 2013.
 It is currently unclear why.
-Statistics from G4S, who hold the contract for all electronic monitoring in Scotland, highlight that there has been little shift in the level of MRCs imposed:
+Statistics from G4S, who hold the contract for all electronic monitoring in Scotland, highlight that there has been little shift in the volume of MRCs imposed: